+This course continues to focus on children's growth and development from conception to 8 years.
 Childhood is a unique, intense period of growth and development.
-Children's lives are affected by their relationship with others; their intellectual, emotional, social and physical growth; culture, familial, and socio-economic circumstances; geographic location and educational opportunities.
+Children's lives are affected by their relationships with others; their intellectual, emotional, social and physical growth; cultural, familial and socio-economic circumstances.
+Students will critically examine attitudes and values about parenting/care-giving and gain an understanding of the growth and development of children.